It takes a village to raise a child

 Whether you are interested in volunteering after college, just made your TEFL, TESOL & CELTA certificate, need practice to become a teacher or Interest in joint intercultural learning.
 You may think about sabbatical for local engagement or maybe you need some orientation for a new job or training for a Social job.

-Students, Professionals, Retirees & Veterans, we accept volunteers all year round for teaching English, music, art & crafts in addition to sports both during school term and at V2T summer school at the village temple.
+Students, Professionals, Retirees & Veterans, we accept voluntary helpers all year round for teaching English, music, art & crafts in addition to sports both during school term and at V2T summer school at the village temple.
 In addition, we also offer participation in projects in agriculture & construction and you may also be required to help organize events, seminars, and training days at the V2T campus.

 V2T is the project of the people in our area.
 The program is led by V2T but is also supported by the local village mayors, school directors, teachers and district authority representatives.